Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

-Since our computations are stateless, it is safe to run several instances of the computation `c1` concurrently.
+Since our computations are stateless, it is safe to run several instances of the computation `{ x: Int ⇒ ... }` concurrently.
 The runtime engine may automatically adjust the degree of parallelism depending on CPU load.

-Note that `c1` is not a reference to a particular instance of a computation.
-Rather, the computation `{ x: Int ⇒ ... }` is being defined _declaratively_, as a description of what needs to be done with any message sent via `c1`.
+Note that `c1` is not a reference to a particular _instance_ of the computation.
+Rather, the computation `{ x: Int ⇒ ... }` is merely a declarative description of what needs to be done with any message sent via `c1`.
 We could say that the value `c1` plays the role of a _label_ attached to the value `123`.
-The label implies that the value `123` should be used as the input parameter `x` in a particular computation.
+This label implies that the value `123` should be used as the input parameter `x` in a particular computation.

 To express this semantics more clearly, let us change our pseudo-code notation to

 ```scala
 go { x: Int from c1 ⇒ ... }